- What is Country-by-Country Reporting

 - Notification and Return Filing

 - Country-by-Country Return XML Schema and User Guide

 - Appropriate Use of Information in Country-by-Country Reports

-Country-by-Country (CbC) Reporting is one of the minimum standards formulated by the Organisation for Economic Co-operation and Development (OECD) to counter base erosion and profit shifting (BEPS).
+Country-by-Country (CbC) Reporting is a minimum standard formulated by the Organisation for Economic Co-operation and Development (OECD) under Action 13 of the Base Erosion and Profit Shifting (BEPS) Package.

 - the consolidated group revenue for the preceding accounting period is at least EUR750 million (or HK$6.8 billion); and